jockking/face_recognition/README.md

-# face_recognition
+# Python Face Recognition

-Python face recognition
+Code to utilise webcam and track faces